|

 a chin weight isn't used.
 The wire rig is the same except for the pin.

-rigging wire behind it twice, then down and around the bill,
+wire behind it twice, then down and around the bill, underneath the

-for specific fishing situations, but overall, these are three
+situations, but overall, these are three excellent swimming ballyhoo

-split-bill trolls effectively at considerably slower speeds than
+effectively at considerably slower speeds than straight-rigged ballyhoo